microchip-pic-avr-examples/pic18f16q20-i3c-multi-protocol-translator-mplab-mcc/README.md

 |:-----------------:|:---------:|:---------:|:---------:|:------:|
 |I2C Write|0x40|0x88|0x30|0x41|

-<b>Interrupt from the SHT click (Alert Mode)</b>
+<b>Interrupt From the SHT Click (Alert Mode)</b>

 The  INT pin of SHT click is set high when the sensor measurement crosses the threshold limit.
 The INT pin connected to the GPIO (RA1) of PIC8F16Q20 generates an interrupt.
-The PIC18F16Q20 sends an IBI to Controller informing that the threshold limit is crossed.
+The PIC18F16Q20 sends an In-Band Interrupt (IBI) to the Controller, informing it that the threshold limit is crossed.

 *Note*: The Alert mode is active only in Periodic Data Acquisition mode.